“You’re having a girl!”

 While there are a variety of treatments available, there is no cure for endometriosis (unless you consider menopause a cure).
 In addition to offering pain medication, doctors usually start by prescribing estrogen-progesterone therapy in the form of a patch, vaginal ring or birth control pills, which are sometimes used continuously (that is, without a one-week break) to stop periods.
 Estrogen stimulates endometriosis; the goal is to tip the hormonal balance so there’s more progesterone than estrogen.
 Progestin-only therapies (progestin is a form of progesterone) include a Mirena IUD, or oral or injectable birth control such as Visanne or Depo-Provera.
 Then there are heavy-duty hormone treatments, such as Lupron or Danazol: Lupron will lower estrogen and progesterone to menopausal levels, but it can also cause menopausal symptoms.
 Danazol can have androgenic effects, such as unwanted hair growth, acne and deepening of the voice (sometimes irreversible).

 If those prescriptions aren’t helping the symptoms or you are having trouble getting pregnant, the next step can be laparoscopic surgery, in which a surgeon makes small incisions in the abdomen, and endometriosis lesions and cysts are removed by excision (cutting them out) or ablation (burning or cauterizing the top layer).
-“If you just ablate superficially, you may miss a lot of underlying endometriosis [so pain may come back].
+“If you just ablate superficially, you may miss a lot of underlying endometriosis [so].
 When we excise lesions, we cut out the abnormal part until we get to normal tissue,” says Wong.
 I got lucky: When I had surgery at age 27, I had one of Canada’s top surgeons, who excised my endometriosis.
 Today the procedure is more common, but depending on where they live, too many Canadian women still have access only to ablation surgery.

 Non-medical and non-surgical approaches are also an increasingly important part of treatment.
 “Many endometriosis patients respond well to surgery and medications, but others, probably because they’ve been in pain for a long time or haven’t had adequate treatment early enough, can develop a lot of coexisting pain conditions that require the help of physiotherapy, counselling, pain management education or mindfulness exercises,” says gynaecologist Catherine Allaire, the medical director of the BC Women’s Centre for Pelvic Pain & Endometriosis in Vancouver.